datastax/release-notes/Luna_Streaming_2.8_Release_Notes.md

 * pulsar-kafka-proxy-2.8.0.1.0.15.nar

 ## Luna Streaming Distribution 2.8.0 1.1.27
-This is a mantenaince release containing important security and stability updates.
+This is a maintenance release containing important security and stability updates.
 ### Most notable commits
 * [87a2908a02b](https://github.com/datastax/pulsar/commit/87a2908a02b) Fix Consumer listener does not respect receiver queue size (#11455)
 * [d522f6dfac9](https://github.com/datastax/pulsar/commit/d522f6dfac9) Fail proxy startup if brokerServiceURL is missing scheme (#14682)